Keller, Royals complete season sweep of Brewers with 6-3 win

 The Royals had a runner at first with one out when first baseman Jace Peterson couldn’t handle a grounder from Benintendi.
 Dozier followed Peterson’s error by delivering a single that made it 3-all.

-With the bases loaded and two outs, Lopez hit a two-run double to right that put the Royals back in front.
+With the bases loaded and two outs, Lopez hit a double to right that put the Royals back in front.

-Soler capped the scoring by homering to left-center off Ángel Perdomo in the eighth.
-Soler’s drive traveled an estimated 438 feet.
+“We gave them runs by giving them extra outs, and they did something with those extra outs,” Brewers manager Craig Counsell said.
+“And that was the story of the game.”

 TRAINER’S ROOM

-Royals OF Michael A. Taylor left the game in the sixth inning due to discomfort in his left wrist.
+Royals OF Michael A. Taylor left in the sixth inning with discomfort in his left wrist.

 UP NEXT